Engineering a multi-level bath for transmons with three-wave mixing and parametric drives

-Furthermore, the anharmonic multi-level nature of the transmon allows us to go beyond the simple two-level model.
-We extend our parametric bath engineering technique to the third energy level of the transmon, creating a non-trivial photonic state in a three-level system.
-This allows us to enter the regime of Gentile statistics~\cite{gentile1940itosservazioni, dai2004gentile, srivatsan2006gentile}, a generalization of Fermi-Dirac and Bose-Einstein statistics where the mode maximum occupation number (here photons in a qubit) can be set between one (Fermions) and infinity (Bosons).
-Our work demonstrates a promising method to create an effective \textit{in situ} tunable chemical potential for a photonic qubit system, as well as generate arbitrary multi-level state configurations in the scope of certain intermediate statistics beyond Bose–Einstein and Fermi–Dirac statistics.
+Furthermore, the anharmonic, multi-level nature of the transmon allows us to go beyond the simple two-level model.
+We extend our parametric bath engineering technique to the third energy level of the transmon, creating a nontrivial steady state beyond the Gibbs state.
+Accessing the higher levels of the transmon extends its utility as a tunable bath when coupling to a larger quantum simulator, and it also provides a potential tool to enter the regime of Gentile statistics~\cite{GENTILEJ._ItOsservazioni_1940, DAI_Gentile_2004, SRIVATSAN_Gentile_2006}, a generalization of Fermi-Dirac and Bose-Einstein statistics where the mode maximum occupation number (here, photons in a qubit) can be set between one (Fermions) and infinity (Bosons).

-\textbf{Theory:} We begin by constructing a model that reflects our objective: we aim to create a tunable multi-level bath for a photonic system.
-Inspired by a proposal from Hafezi \textit{et al.}~\cite{ChemicalPotential_Hafezi2015}, this can be realized by parametrically coupling a microwave mode to another lossy mode.
-We consider a system that consists of a transmon qubit $q$~\cite{Transmon_Koch2007} capacitively coupled to a SNAIL-mon mode $s$~\cite{SNAIL_Frattini2017} (a SNAIL element shunted by a large capacitor) as shown in the top panel of Fig.~\ref{fig:experimentdiagram}(a).
-We aim to create a tunable bath for the qubit mode, and the SNAIL-mon is used both as a three-wave mixing element and the lossy mode.
-The qubit is also coupled to a 3D cavity for dispersive readout~\cite{cQED_Blais2004}.
+\textit{Model} - We begin by constructing a model that reflects our objective: create a temperature-tunable bath for a transmon qubit.
+Inspired by a proposal from Hafezi \textit{et al.}~\cite{HAFEZI_Chemical_2015}, this can be realized by parametrically coupling the qubit to another lossy mode.
+We consider a system that consists of a transmon~\cite{KOCH_Chargeinsensitive_2007} capacitively coupled to a SNAIL mode~\cite{FRATTINI_3wave_2017} as shown in the top panel of Fig.~\ref{fig:experimentdiagram}(a).
+The SNAIL is used both as a three-wave mixing element and as the lossy mode.
+The qubit is also coupled to a 3D cavity for dispersive measurement~\cite{BLAIS_Cavity_2004}.
 We note that while our experiment is implemented with cQED, the general model of the design is fundamentally platform-independent.

-Central to our protocol are the parametric interactions between the qubit and the SNAIL-mon.
-In particular, we are interested in two types of interactions: two-mode squeezing and mode conversion, whose Hamiltonian are given by~\cite{Paramp_Roy2016, StiffPump_Kamal2009, PhasePreserveAmp_Bergeal2010}:
+Central to our protocol are the parametric interactions between the qubit and the SNAIL.
+In particular, we are interested in two types of interactions: two-mode squeezing and mode conversion, whose Hamiltonians are given by~\cite{ROY_Introduction_2016, KAMAL_Signalpump_2009, BERGEAL_Phasepreserving_2010}: